AdityaKalyani14/Two-Stage-CMOS-Op-Amp-with-Miller-Compensation-/README.md

 **Synopsys 28nm PDK:**
 The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.
 # Conclusion:
- The design is to be implemented using 28ηm synopsis PDK.
-Op-amp designed here exhibits DC gain of >50 dB, 30MHz unity gain bandwidth, phase margin of >450, and slew rate >10 V/µS for typical 1 pF differential capacitive load.
-The power dissipation should be <500µW.
+ The design is implemented in 32ηm (28ηm) synopsis PDK.
+Op-amp designed here exhibits DC gain of >50 dB, 30MHz unity gain bandwidth, phase margin of >45 degree, and slew rate >10 V/µS for typical 1 pF differential capacitive load.
 # Author:
 Aditya Kalyani, Indian Institute of Technology, Dharwad, Karnataka
 # Acknowledgements: